The Importance of Communication in Family Dynamics

 Family communication often becomes strained during periods of change or stress.
 Common reasons include:

-External pressures on member of the family such as work, finances, or community scrutiny
+External pressures on family members, such as work, finances, or community scrutiny.

 When communication breaks down, misunderstandings can quickly escalate into conflict.